10 Things New Business Owners Need to Know About Business Taxes

 It’s so much easier to track, organize and prepare for small business tax tips when you start from the beginning.
 Don’t try to shoehorn tax practices into new processes when you start growing.
 Take advantage of an experienced accountant who can provide small business tax advice.
 Set up your bookkeeping so that taxes don’t take up your valuable time.
 Focus on what you do best and let the pros deal with the IRS — it’s smart and it’s deductible!

 Do you have questions about Small Business Tax Tips in NYC and Long Island?
 Would you like to receive a personal Small Business Tax Tips consultation customized to your specific needs?
-To schedule an appointment with a nationally recognized leading CPA in Queens and Manhattan, Paul Miller of Miller & Company LLP, please contact our NYC accounting firm for a FREE consultation.
+To schedule an appointment with a nationally recognized leading CPA in Queens and Manhattan, Paul Miller of Miller & Company LLP, please contact our NYC accounting firm for a consultation.